 src/mlpack/bindings/python/tests/ and test both the actual bindings and also the auxiliary Python code included in

-Adding a new binding type to mlpack is fairly straightforward once the general structure of the CLI singleton and the function map that CLI uses is understood.
+Adding a new binding type to mlpack is fairly straightforward once the general structure of the IO singleton and the function map that IO uses is understood.
 For each different language that bindings are desired for, the route to a solution will be particularly different—so it is hard to provide any general guidance for how to make new bindings that will be applicable to each language.

 In general, the first thing to handle will be how matrices are passed back and forth between the target language.
 Typically this might mean getting the memory address of an input matrix and wrapping an